ChrisEssery/group-project/Portfolio/Conclusion.md

 ### Difficulty level

-It’s important for the end=users to find games that are challenging but not so difficult that they don't want to play.
-If you’re looking for brain games for a loved one who has been diagnosed with Alzheimer’s disease, for instance, you’ll want to choose brain exercises and games that aren’t impossible to complete at their current cognitive level.
-Start slowly with some beginner puzzles and gradually progress to harder puzzles for more challenging problem-solving tasks.
-With the memory game, we could have added a difficulty level feature which enables the player to choose the number of cards to play with, where a lower number of cards is easier than a higher number.
+Another unit of functionality our application would benefit from is difficulty level feature.
+It’s important for the end-users to find games that are challenging but not so difficult that they don't want to play.
+If you’re looking for brain games for a loved one who has been diagnosed with Alzheimer’s disease, for instance, you’ll want to choose brain exercises and games that are appropriate for their cognitive level.
+With the memory game, we could have added a difficulty level feature which enables the player to choose the number of cards to play with, where a lower number of cards would be easy, and so on.
 As it currently stands, the default is 20 cards.
-On reflection, this number is very challenging and would likely be too difficult for our end-users.
+On reflection, this is a very large number of cards, which is in fact very challenging and would likely be too difficult for our end-users.
+With connect four, a timer could be added to put pressure on the users to complete the game within a specified time limit, in much the same way blitz chess challenges players to think and strategise more quickly than they would otherwise do.

 ### Invite friends to play